The following is a chapter from an upcoming memoir on moving to and living in Germany. Read more here.

 Recent press for Dresden hadn’t been great.
 This is Saxony country, a corner of eastern Germany with its fair share of anti-refugee stories.
 The right-wing populist group Alternative For Germany is considerably more popular here than the rest of the country.
 Ironically (or not, depending on your philosophy), Dresden was home to as many as 200,000 refugees near the end of World War II and just before the infamous firebombing on February 13, 1945.
 So it goes.

 Before I could follow the chants, I had a meeting with Sascha and Claudia of the Visit Dresden tourist board and Event Hotels, respectively.
 Sascha knows Dresden.
 He visited often before the wall came down in 1989 and later relocated to follow a significant other.

 “You needed proof that you knew someone there before you could visit,” he said.

 Dresden was firmly East German territory following the end of World War II.
-So it goes.
 Soviet philosophy didn’t care much for the past.
-Much of the remaining rubble from the firebombing was either swiftly removed or left like the collection marble and stone in Athens and Rome.
+Much of the remaining rubble from the firebombing was either swiftly removed or left as dusty, daily reminders of the war.
 So it goes.